AdaCore/training_material/courses/ada_essentials/240_tasking/01-intro.rst

     * All other accesses blocked during write

+* Tasks can

+  * Wait for another task
-* Tasks can wait for or block other tasks
+  * Block other tasks